w3f/polkadot-wiki/docs/maintain/maintain-index.md

 - [How to Chill](maintain-guides-how-to-chill.md) - Walkthrough on how to chill as a validator.
 - [How to Stop Validating](maintain-guides-how-to-stop-validating.md) - Proper way to stop validating.

-## Governance

-- [How to participate in Governance](maintain-guides-democracy.md) - Walkthrough on how to participate in governance.
-- [How to join the Council](maintain-guides-how-to-join-council.md) - Step by step guide for running for the Council.
-- [How to vote for a Councillor](maintain-guides-how-to-vote-councillor.md) - Step by step guide for voting for your favorite councillors.